Roosevelt Hotel/Tropicana Bar

 In the early 2000s, the good old Hollywood Roosevelt Hotel regained its reputation as a place-to-be for the stars.
 Modern-day celebrities have started to frequent the hotel, including Lindsay Lohan, Kirsten Dunst, Paris Hilton, Scarlett Johansson, Jake Gyllenhaal, Bruce Willis, Angelina Jolie, and Eva Longoria.

-The Hollywood Roosevelt Hotel was able to witness the highs and lows of many iconic stars.
-Some even started their careers within the walls of this historic structure.
+The Hollywood Roosevelt Hotel, a legendary haunted hotel in LA, has witnessed the highs and lows of many iconic stars.
+Some even began their careers within the walls of this historic structure.

 Actor Lew Ayres’ six-decade Hollywood career started at the Blossom Room when he asked an actress to dance with him.
 Luckily, his skills and charm caught the eye of her agent.